 Urinary incontinence is more common with age but it is not a “natural” part of aging, and it can be successfully treated.
-As a top-rated OB-GYN in Midtown West, New York City & Bergen County, NJ, Dr. Ulas Bozdogan helps patients at Advanced Endometriosis Center overcome the symptoms of urinary incontinence so they can lead healthier, more confident lives.
+As a top-rated OB-GYN in NJ and New York City, NY, Dr. Ulas Bozdogan helps patients at Advanced Endometriosis Center overcome the symptoms of urinary incontinence so they can lead healthier, more confident lives.

 Urinary incontinence refers to the inability to control the bladder or to prevent unintentional urine flow or leakage.
 There are three primary types of urinary incontinence:

 Incontinence can also occur in people with certain neuromuscular diseases and in people with impaired mobility who have difficulty making it to a bathroom in time to urinate.
 Sometimes, incontinence can be caused or exacerbated by medications or other underlying diseases.
 Stress incontinence is the most common type of incontinence, and it can be caused by many factors, including injury or muscle weakening from childbirth, obesity, traumatic injury and changes that occur during menopause.

 Diagnosing the type and cause of incontinence begins with a physical exam and a medical history, often followed by a pelvic exam, lab tests, diagnostic imaging or other in-office evaluations used to measure the capacity and function of the bladder and the strength of the pelvic floor muscles, a network of supportive and connective tissues that “hold up” the bladder.